trekr5/testquestion/readme.md

- This repository contains my sample Bash shell code for the fizz buzz challenge
+ This repository contains my sample Bash shell code for the fizz buzz challenge.

  FIZZBUZZ 30 6 12